Here’s why I think Ask Me Anything is almost always a better session format than a lecture.

 Have you had venues not allow you to post materials on their walls?
 What did you do?

-An inconvenient truth Think back on all the conference presentations you’ve attended.
+Think back on all the conference presentations you’ve attended.
 How much of what happened there do you remember?

 Be honest now.
 I’m not going to check.